 I arrived in Gharagab at about 17:30 where camp warden Eric showed me to a small two-bed, log-walled, self-catering unit with a tented roof.
 I dumped my gear and headed for the lookout tower on a small hillock behind the camp.
 As I clambered up the rough-hewn log steps, a 360-degree vista unfolded before me.
 Today I’d arrived just in time.
 The sun was wallowing on the horizon as if reluctant to depart the day, setting the trees and grasses alight.
 Slowly it succumbed and night wrestled over the landscape.
 I became lost in my thoughts, my camera lying unused in hands grown quiet.

-The lionesses came right into camp to drink from a small watering point behind Willem xxxx, the camp warden’s cabin.
-As the lionesses had approached, he’d dashed across to fetch his rifle and was now peering round his door, keeping an eye on them – and us.
+The lionesses came right into camp to drink from a small watering point behind Willem, the camp warden’s cabin.
+As the lionesses approached, he dashed across to fetch his rifle and was now peering round his door, keeping an eye on them – and us.

 Half an hour and many photographic frames later, the lionesses mooched off, most likely to the waterhole on the pan itself.
 We ventured out of the protective surrounds of camp to the fire area and soon had a good blaze going.
-We were sitting jawing about sightings and so on when out of the darkness we heard a sneeze.
+A Northern Karoo farmer and I were sitting jawing about sightings and so on when out of the darkness we heard a sneeze.
 We grabbed our torches to investigate, only to find a few pairs of eyes glowing back at us.
-The lionesses had finished at the waterhole and stalked us in the darkness… Cautiously we got up and retreated to the deck.
+The lionesses had finished at the waterhole and stalked us in the darkness… Cautiously we got up and retreated to the deck, careful not to make any sudden movements.

 The next morning I said my farewells to my fireside compatriots and the Kgalagadi itself.
 It was time to head home.
 Time to get back into cellphone reception and no doubt a stack of messages.
 Time to face city reality once more.